Environmental Claims Lawyers St. Louis

 Christopher R. Dixon and the Dixon Injury Firm focus on environmental claims and other cases.
 Recognized by the National Trial Lawyers Association as a Top 100 Trial Lawyer, Chris knows how difficult these cases are for clients.
 To help lower financial stress, Dixon Injury Firm make it easier by providing a contingency payment system.
 This enables you to pay fees only if the case is won.
 Dixon’s legal services are free until then.

 Environmental catastrophes can cause a scary amount of uncertainty, so you do not want an inexperienced lawyer to deal with your case.
-Mr. Dixon has been helping injury victims in St. Louis for years and has recovered more than $35 million for his clients.
-If you are thinking about environmental claims, we encourage you to call us at (314) 409-7060 for a FREE consultation.
+Mr. Dixon has been helping injury victims in St. Louis for years and has recovered more than $50 million for his clients.